23 Jan

 Yet, it is the fan theories that give 'Cornerstone' its lasting resonance.
 One compelling interpretation suggests the song is an allegory for grief rather than mere heartbreak.
 In Sheffield, 'The Cornerstone' is the name of a well-known grief counselling centre.
 Through this lens, the "pub crawl" becomes a metaphor for the stages of mourning, with each false recognition representing a failed attempt to reclaim someone who is truly gone.
 This theory is bolstered by the "pirate" theme of the first three pubs, 'The Battleship', 'The Rusty Hook', and 'The Parrot’s Beak', suggesting a metaphorical search for "lost treasure" that only ends when he reaches the reality of 'The Cornerstone'.

 A darker reading interprets the closing line, "Yes, you can call me anything you want", as a sign that the narrator’s desperation has led him to a transactional encounter.
-The earlier mention of being "on the phone to the middle man" could allude to an intermediary, suggesting that his search for emotional connection has collapsed into a hollow, paid intimacy.
+The earlier mention of being "on the phone to the middle man" could allude to an intermediary, suggesting that his search for emotional connection has collapsed into a hollow form of paid intimacy.
 It is a tragic image that amplifies the song’s themes of emotional dislocation.

 What makes 'Cornerstone' so special is its placement within the 'Humbug' era.
 While the rest of the record was defined by heavy desert-rock and Josh Homme-inspired sludge, Turner took a daring detour.
 He traded the loud riffs for a gentle, breezy melody that makes the underlying sadness hit even harder.
 It was a risky move at the time, but it resulted in a track that can still hush a rowdy festival crowd into pin-drop silence.

-Nowhere was this more evident than at Glastonbury 2013, where Turner’s phrasing transformed the song into a massive, shared moment of quiet connection.
-'Cornerstone' isn’t just a track you hear; it’s a story you inhabit and a memory you carry.
+The crowd, in turn, responds not with noise but with stillness, tens of thousands of people holding their breath in unison.
+That quality, the ability to make a vast field feel like a small, private room, is extraordinarily rare.
+'Cornerstone' isn't just a track you hear; it's a story you inhabit and a memory you carry.
 It is the purest distillation of why the Arctic Monkeys are so special, and for me, it remains their undisputed masterpiece.

 Conclusion

 Ranking the discography of a band like the Arctic Monkeys is no easy task.
 From the teenage adrenaline of 'I Bet You Look Good on the Dancefloor' to the sophisticated, world-weary crooning of 'Body Paint', their career has been a series of fearless left turns.
-They are a rare breed in modern music: a band that refuses to repeat themselves, yet somehow manages to remain the most vital rock act of their generation.
+They are a rare breed in modern music: a band that refuses to repeat itself, yet somehow manages to remain the most vital rock act of their generation.

 Thank you ever so much for reading